 This limitation of the MDP-based assumption has significant impacts on VLA models, particularly for the model's visual processing capabilities.
-The essence of VLA modeling is to construct a dynamic feedback control system, where the agent's preceding action directly alters its current visual input.
+VLA modeling is essentially a dynamic feedback control problem, where each preceding action directly alters the current visual input.
 However, by processing frames in isolation, the visual attention weights, guided by the static language instruction, are forced to re-evaluate the independent visual information from scratch at each decision step.
-This lack of a global contextual understanding means the model cannot effectively filter out temporally redundant information and focus on visual regions that become essential given the past actions.
-This results in a visual system that is inactive rather than active.
-In fact, the inability to anticipate perceptual intent a priori makes it difficult to implement active visual modules in computer vision.
-The sequential dynamics inherent in sequential decision-making problems, however, create an opportunity to realize active visual perception.
-Recognizing the limitations of processing frames in isolation, some recent methods \cite{xu2025vla, li2025sp, wang2025specprune} have begun to leverage historical information, such as frame comparison result and KV-cache reuse, for efficient visual token processing \cite{chen2024image, zhang2024sparsevlm}.
-However, these approaches mainly focus on visual token pruning with the goal of improving model efficiency.
-Therefore, designing a more dynamic, context-aware visual processing paradigm to achieve more effective visual token processing that enhances VLA generalization quality remains a significant challenge.
+Without global context, the model cannot effectively suppress temporally redundant information and focus on regions made important by past actions.
+As a result, the visual system remains passive rather than active.
+In fact, the inability to anticipate perceptual intent a priori makes active visual modules difficult to realize in computer vision.
+However, the sequential dynamics of decision-making create an opportunity for active visual perception.
+Recognizing the limitations of processing frames in isolation, some recent methods \cite{xu2025vla, li2025sp, wang2025specprune} have begun to leverage historical information, such as frame comparison results and KV-cache reuse, for efficient visual token processing \cite{chen2024image, zhang2024sparsevlm}.
+However, these approaches mainly focus on visual token pruning for efficiency.
+Therefore, designing a dynamic, context-aware visual processing paradigm that improves both visual processing and VLA generalization remains a significant challenge.